syncfusion-content/wpf-docs/wpf/SfBarcode/Barcode-Symbols.md

 {% endhighlight  %}

-> Note: When a barcode control is shown empty, it means that an invalid or supported character is given as input.
+N> When a barcode control is shown empty, it means that an invalid or supported character is given as input.
 In such cases, we recommend the user to validate the input text for that specific barcode.

 ## 2D Bar codes